brucefan1983/CUDA-Programming/src/chapter-1/readme.md

-## Chapter 1: GPU 硬件与 CUDA 程序开发平台概述
+## Chapter 1: GPU hardware and CUDA programming tools

 ## There is no source code for this chapter.